Leopold Querfeld

-Leopold Querfeld (born 20 December 2003) is an Austrian professional footballer who plays as a centre-back for German club Union Berlin and the Austria national team.
+Leopold Querfeld (born 20 December 2003) is an Austrian professional footballer who plays as a centre-back for club Union Berlin and the Austria national team.

 Biography

 A youth product of Union Mauer, Querfeld moved to the academy of Rapid Wien in 2012.
 He began training with their reserves in 2020 and debuted for the first team in a 3–1 UEFA Europa League loss to Dinamo Zagreb on 4 November 2021.

 Querfeld is a youth international for Austria, having represented his country at Austria U18 and U19 age levels.
 He debuted for the senior squad on 23 March 2024 in a friendly against Slovakia.

 On 14 June 2024, Querfeld signed with Union Berlin in Germany.